-They have been an issue for me for as long as I can remember.
+My odd feet have been an issue for me for as long as I can remember.
 They are not that long, have very high arches and are kind of wide-maybe a bit like hobbit feet without all the fur.
 I sort of walk on the outside of my feet which causes my shoes to become a bit misshapen over time.
 My two brothers (bless their hearts) used to say that my feet and shoes looked like kidneys.
-But I try not to hold grudges, so I have moved on LOL!
-When I was nineteen, I sprained my right ankle for the first time, one of many over the years – that along with some other joint issues (in utero developmental issues) have left me with very few options for footwear.
+But I try not to hold grudges, so I have moved on.
+When I was nineteen, I sprained my right ankle for the first time, one of many over the years – that along with some other skeletal issues have left me with very few options for footwear.
 So when I heard k.d.
 Lang mention how she hated plastic shoes, it struck a chord with me.

 What do vegans do when veganism becomes impractical at the very least or a health issue, for instance?
-Up until this September I had a collection of very carefully chosen shoes for my funny feet-around twenty five pairs of leather shoes-you know the old jokes about women and their shoe collections, but I imagine that my count was probably quite modest.
+Up until this September I had a collection of very carefully chosen shoes for my funny feet-around twenty five pairs of leather shoes-you know the old jokes about women and their shoe collections.
+I imagine that my count was probably quite modest.
 I had Birkenstocks for the summer, flat shoes for casual wear and several low heeled shoes for dress-up, and a couple of pairs of winter boots, all geared for comfort and safety.
 But wearing this leather footwear bothered me every time I put it on.
-So I rounded up all of it, except for the Birkenstocks (I have a plan for them) even the fairly new pairs and took them to NOVA, our equivalent of the VON, for them to sell in their thrift shop, the proceeds of which help support the wonderful nursing care they provide.
+So I rounded up all of it and took it to NOVA, our equivalent of the VON, for them to sell in their thrift shop, the proceeds of which help support the wonderful nursing care they provide.

 So now, what to do?
-I need some shoes, so I started my hunt while on holiday in Victoria, BC and was directed to a shoe store which shall remain nameless for the moment.
+I need some shoes, so I started my hunt while on holiday in Victoria, BC and was directed to a shoe store with loads of synthetic shoes.
 My husband and I were on our way to the airport, so we were in a bit of a rush.
 I explained my needs to the very kind salesperson and she directed me to some non-leather shoes.
 I chose three pair and we raced out of there.
 The two pair of sneaks are great, but the pair of dress shoes are not – they are leather.
 I discover this sometime after I get home.
-I can’t take them back-too far, so I chalk it up to experience.
+I can’t take them back, so I chalk it up to experience.
 I decide that I cannot wear them even if they are cute and new.
-Next shopping experience happened in Ottawa, Ont. at a upscale shoe store that did, according to the salesperson has lots of non-leather shoes.
-“See what you like and I will tell you whether or not they are leather” she said.
-I purchased, some sneaks (okay), a pair of winter boots made by Sorrel (okay) and a pair of fall type desert boots (not okay).
-They sit in my cupboard, unused.

 This is when I went online and discovered the little tag which must be sewn into all pairs of shoes, outlining the materials with which the shoes are made.
-Voila, all of a sudden, I sincerely hope that I can rely on myself to buy shoes that, as far as I know, are cruelty free.
-Check out this link to see the sticker and explanation.
+Voila, all of a sudden, I sincerely hope that I can rely on myself to buy shoes that, as far as I know, are synthetic.